Alternating minimization algorithms for graph regularized tensor completion: Experiments

-\paragraph{Experiment on synthetic data with graph information} \revv{Under the same experimental settings as for Table~\ref{table_syn2}, the RMSEs of the iterates given by the tested methods are shown in Figure~\ref{fig_experiment6_a} (and Figure~\ref{fig_experiment6_b} in the supplementary material).
-The iterative results in the figures are taken from one test randomly chosen from the repeated tests.} \revv{Figure~\ref{fig_experiment6_a} shows the results under the sampling rates $SR=0.3\%$ and $0.5\%$, in which we observe that proposed algorithms, AltMin-CG and ADMM, have a better time efficiency than the rest of the tested methods.
+\revv{Under the same experimental settings as for Table~\ref{table_syn2}, the RMSEs of the iterates given by the tested methods are shown in Figure~\ref{fig_experiment6_a}.
+The iterative results in the figures are taken from one test randomly chosen from the repeated tests.} \revv{Figure~\ref{fig_experiment6_a} shows the results under the sampling rates $0.3\%$ and $0.5\%$, in which we observe that proposed algorithms, AltMin-CG and ADMM, have a better time efficiency than the rest of the tested methods.
 Detailed observations on these results are given in Section~\ref{ssec:exp-obs}.}

-\paragraph{Experiment on the MovieLens dataset} \revv{Under the same experimental settings on the MovieLens dataset and with the same graph construction method as in the previous subsection, we show the RMSEs of the iterates given by the tested methods in Figure~\ref{fig_experiment7}.
+\paragraph*{\bf Experiment on MovieLens} \revv{Under the same experimental settings on the MovieLens dataset and with the same graph construction method as in the previous subsection, we show the RMSEs of the iterates given by the tested methods in Figure~\ref{fig_experiment7}.
 The iterative results in the figure are taken from one test randomly chosen from the repeated tests.} In particular, the labels ``AltMin-CG1'' and ``ADMM1'' represent the results of these algorithms under the graph-agnostic, nuclear norm-based model (NuclReg-TC).
 The results therein shows that the AltMin-CG and ADMM methods remain competitive on this dataset, in particular their time efficiency is comparable to AirCP.

-\paragraph{Experiment on the FIA dataset} \revv{Under the same experimental settings on the FIA dataset and with the same graph construction method as in the previous subsection, we show the RMSEs of the iterates given by the tested methods in Figure~\ref{fig_experiment8_a}.
+\paragraph*{\bf Experiment on the FIA dataset} \revv{Under the same experimental settings on the FIA dataset and with the same graph construction method as in the previous subsection, we show the RMSEs of the iterates given by the tested methods in Figure~\ref{fig_experiment8_a}.
 The iterative results in the figure are taken from one test randomly chosen from the repeated tests.} These results show that the proposed algorithms AltMin-CG and ADMM yield the best recovery performances (in terms of test RMSE).